yunong/node-ldapjs-sync/README.md

 ## Pool Configs

 Replication utilizes the [node-pool](https://github.com/coopernurse/node-pool) lib for connection pooling.
 They can be configured per the node-pool docs.

 ## Checkpoint DN

-The replicator
+The replicator need to durably store a checkpoint locally in ldap to keep track of replication progress on the slave.
+Provision a dn on the local ldap server where this can be stored.

 # Installation

     $ npm install ldapjs-sync

+# Example

+The code within the example folder can be used to start a pair of ldap servers with replication.
+Start them in the following order.

+    $ node ./example/master.js &

+    $ node ./example/slave.js &

+    $ node ./example/replicator.js

+Performing a ldap search with the openlda cli on the slave will reveal all entries from the
+master:

+    $ ldapsearch -x -LLL -D cn=root -w secret -H ldap://localhost:23455 -b 'o=kansas, o=oz' -s sub

+    dn: o=kansas, o=oz
+    objectclass: state
+    uid: 120e2a9e-6995-4bb1-99ff-ff6e0ea2f7e0

+    dn: cn=dorothy, o=kansas, o=oz
+    objectclass: person
+    uid: 8ff22bb5-9cdd-44a5-b386-60e5e98e4e69

+    dn: cn=silver shoes, cn=dorothy, o=kansas, o=oz
+    objectclass: shoes
+    uid: 0f430feb-0b89-43e7-b628-2b07e7b54052

+    dn: cn=toto, cn=dorothy, o=kansas, o=oz
+    objectclass: dog
+    uid: fbadf20e-649d-4400-acf3-eac0c08521d6

 ## License